Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ---
 # M/O 2 issues

-1. Reporting files in the overwrite * these are your crash logs
+1. Reporting files in the overwrite - these are your crash logs
-1. All the Npc overhauls are disabled * They are supposed to be * they are for Dylan's use only * Hence "DEV RESOURCES" label.
+1. All the Npc overhauls are disabled - They are supposed to be _they are for Dylan's use only_ Hence "DEV RESOURCES" label.
-1. There are mods with Red X's * these are merged into the Wildlander ESP * its perfectly normal
+1. There are mods with Red X's - these are merged into the Wildlander ESP - its perfectly normal
-1. Mod XXX is out of date * Perfectly normal for modlists to have older versions of mods, Some mods update several times a month and the list wont ever be able to keep up.
+1. Mod XXX is out of date - Perfectly normal for modlists to have older versions of mods, Some mods update several times a month and the list wont ever be able to keep up.

 ---